By clicking any link on this page you are giving your consent for us to set cookies. For more information please see our Cookies Policy.

 Luxury holidays in Praslin transport you to an island of exquisite beaches, including the silvery sand of Anse Lazio and the peaceful Anse Kerlan, popular with the local sea turtles.
 In the centre of the island, you will be greeted by Praslin National Park where you can meet the resident wildlife, including the black parrot and red beaked bulbul.
 Guests can also explore the UNESCO listed, unspoilt Vallee de Mai Nature Reserve; providing a trail of coco de mer palms and delightful flora through the rainforest.

-At Sovereign we understand that one size does not fit all, which is why we offer advice and knowledge to help you design your perfect and unique luxury holiday in Praslin, helping you create lifelong memories.
-Stay at the Coco de Mer in Praslin for an intimate, modern, boutique holiday experience among spectacular natural surroundings, or the Constance Lemuria for a luxury hideaway nestled between two pristine beaches, frequented by the resident turtles, as well as offering an 18 hole golf course.
+At Sovereign we offer advice and knowledge to help you design your perfect and unique luxury holiday in Praslin, helping you create lifelong memories.
+Try staying at the Constance Lemuria for a luxury hideaway nestled between two pristine beaches, frequented by the resident turtles, as well as offering an 18 hole golf course.

 Direct flights from the UK to the Seychelles take approximately 10 hours.
 You can also choose to fly via the Middle East.